Cebeerre/SecuritasDirectAPI/README.md

 # General

-Placeholder to document the Verisure Europe (Securitas Direct) Mobile API Endpoint.
+Placeholder to document the Verisure Europe (Securitas Direct) Mobile app API Endpoint.

 **_NOTE:_** THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.
 The information here and online is for educational and resource purposes only and therefore I do not endorse or condone any inappropriate use of it.

+Special thanks to the [mitmproxy](https://github.com/mitmproxy/mitmproxy) team as all the reverse engineering work required to document this API was done with this great opensource tool.

 Known projects: